CCT-token/compiler-compiler-technology/README.md

 The last stage in the diagram, **Stage 205**, results in
 a Compiler Compiler System executable program.
 This stage is generated from **Stage 201**,
-when inputed Compiler Compiler Source Grammar Definition Language text, which defines itself
+when inputed CC source grammar definition language text, which defines itself
 (regarded as meta grammar).
 Stage 201 performs **Phase 2.1a**, generating **Stage 202**,
 the Compiler Compiler Runtime API.
 The Compiler Compiler executable program from Stage 205,
 has an option to de-compile the, meta grammar generated, Compiler Compiler Runtime API into